Peripli/specification/api.md

 Deletion of a `service broker` resource entity MUST comply with [deleting a resource entity](#deleting-a-resource-entity).

-This operation MUST fail if there are service instances associated with this service broker and neither the `force` nor the `cascade` flag are set.
+This operation MUST fail if there are service instances associated with this service broker.

 #### Route